Preparing Your Images

-The uploaded images must be JPG format.
+- The images must be JPG format.

-The image dimensions are no larger than 1440 x 1080
+- The image dimensions are no larger than 1440 pixels wide and 1080 pixels high for landscape format or 1080 pixels high in a portrait format.

-The colour space is sRGB IEC61966-2.1
+- The colour space is sRGB IEC61966-2.1

-The size of the file is no larger than 10MB
+- The size of the file is no larger than 10MB

 To be absolutely sure that your image is displayed in the best form, you should resize the image and set colour profile before uploading it into the PhotoEntry system.

-If you are not confident about resizing the image yourself, just submit a full sized image.
+If you are not confident about resizing the image yourself, just submit a full-sized image.
 PhotoEntry will then be able to do a good job of resizing it for you (unless it has already been cropped down below the above thresholds).

 Colour space – our projector assumes that images are in the sRGB colour space.
 PhotoEntry is expecting sRGB IEC61966-2.1 colour profile.